jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ![*Virtual Machine Settings*](images/Chapter-03/settings.png "Virtual Machine Settings")

-Before we hit the start button - lets select one of our virtual machines and take a look at the content of the SETTINGS button.
+Before we hit the start button - let us select one of our virtual machines and take a look at the content of the SETTINGS button.
 Here we will find all the settings possible related to our virtual machine.
 Though not entirely correct - you could think of this similar to a BIOS settings on a PC - and area where we can configure any underlying hardware.
 The most common options you will deal with are described as follows:

 General